TheIanConner/PromotionTasksDemo_UI/README.md

 - Implement skeleton loading states
 - Create a guided onboarding experience for new users

-**Feature Additions**

-- Add ability to create custom promotion tasks

 **Technical Improvements**

 - Optimize bundle size and loading performance
 - Enhance accessibility compliance
 - Expand test coverage
-- Fix the running of the app in Playwright tests on Github.
+- Fix the running of the app's Playwright tests on Github.
 I'm more used to Azure pipelines so I ran out of time to sort this issue

 ## Getting Started